 (i) any consumer whose annual gas consumption usually exceeds, or can reasonably be expected to exceed, 50 TJ; or

-(ii) at least 100 other consumers.
+(ii) at least 100 other consumers, in the case of natural gas, and at least 50 other consumers, in the case of LPG.

 (2) Notification under subregulation (1)(b)(i) is to be given by telephone immediately after the network operator becomes aware that serious injury has occurred.